 Why consider living in Asia?

-Asian countries are influenced by Indian, Chinese and a bit of the Western culture.
+Asian countries are influenced by Indian, Chinese and a bit of Western culture.
 This makes it easy to adjust to life in Asia and one of the major reasons that have led to an influx expats choose to move to Asia, is affordability.

-- Affordability – No matter what how much money you have, living comfortably and within your means should be your first concern.
-Affordability includes housing expenses; the prices for consumable goods, like groceries, petrol, utility services including Internet, electricity, and water, and taxes.
+- Affordability – No matter how much money you have, living comfortably and within your means should be your first concern.
+When it comes to choosing the best cities to live in Asia, affordability (including housing expenses; the prices for consumable goods, like groceries, petrol, utility services including the Internet, electricity, and water, and taxes) is the main reason people choose to move.

 - Food – Food and drinks are easily one of the most expensive aspects of our day to day lives.
 When moving to a new country you need to decide what’s important to you like, do you want quality fresh food from the ocean or fresh produce from the farmers’ market?
 Do you want to start your pen vegetable garden?
 Can you afford eating out 50% of the time?
 In Asia, you can easily live off any budget from $10 to over $100 a day.
-A little bit of money goes a long way.
+A little bit of money goes a long way! the cost of food and availability of certain food types should be a major factor in choosing the best cities to live in Asia.

 - Accessibility – Although Asia is far for most people (My direct flight from Johannesburg, South Africa to Hong Kong was 13 hours), when you arrive, you will quickly notice how easy it is to access other regions from anywhere in Asia.
 You can easily hop on a bus, ferry or train and you can be on a tropical beach for the fraction of the time and amount you would’ve spent via plane.

 15 Best cities to live in Asia

 I’ve asked some amazing travel bloggers “Where are the best cities to live in Asia?“, including the best cities in Southeast Asia, and they’ve shared their thoughts: